A Few Good Practices

 BuildKit uses a cache to speed up builds.
 The best way to see the impact is to build a new image on a clean Docker host and then repeat the same build immediately after.
 The first build will pull images and take time to build layers.
 The second build will instantly complete because the layers and other artifacts from the first build are cached and leveraged by later builds.

-If we use a local builder, the cache is only available to other builds on the same system.
-However, out entire team can share the cache on Docker Build Cloud.
+If you use a local builder, the cache is only available to other builds on the same system.
+However, your entire team can share the cache on Docker Build Cloud.

 A closer look at caches